First-order convergence for $321$-avoiding permutations: Preliminaries

 Methods analogous to Markov chains can be found in the dynamical systems literature.
 An example that we define below is a sequence of distributions given by transition kernels which are not necessarily Markovian.
 The kernels can be viewed as transfer matrices such as in Section 4.7 of \cite{S11}, but possibly infinite version of them such as in \cite{BJ18}.
 The idea is to consider a directed graph where the vertices represent the states of a \textit{symbolic chain}, and to look at the frequency of total number of paths terminating at certain vertex in the long-run.
 A list of references is \cite{V67}, \cite{Sa88} and \cite{GS88}.
 See Section 7 of \cite{K97} for many other examples and counter-examples.
 Although we cannot use local arguments, such as Foster's theorem, see Section 2.2 of \cite{FMM95}, we will be able to make inferences on the long-term behavior of the chain.

 We outline the definition of a symbolic chain and its properties as given in \cite{K97}.
-We start from a directed graph $\Gamma$ which is defined on a countable set of vertices $V$ and an ordered pair of binary relations on $V,$ denoted by $E,$ which represents the directed edges.
-We define the adjacency matrix $A$ over $V \times V$ as $A(i,j)=\mathbf{1}_{(i,j)\in E}.$ We call a non-negative matrix \textit{irreducible} if for all states $i,j \in V,$ there exists $n$ such that $A^n(i,j)>0.$ We call $d$ a period of the state $i$ if $A^{n+a}(i,i) > 0$ only if $n \equiv 0 \tn{ mod d}$ for some $a \in \mathbb{N}.$ The matrix is called \textit{aperiodic} if the common period of all states is $1.$
+We start from a directed graph $\Gamma$ defined on a countable set of vertices $V$ together with a binary relation $E \subseteq V \times V$ representing the directed edges.
+We define the adjacency matrix $A$ over $V \times V$ by

+A symbolic chain is then the sequence of distributions obtained by counting paths in $\Gamma$ via powers of the adjacency matrix.
+In particular, the entry $A^n(i,j)$ counts the number of directed paths of length $n$ from $i$ to $j$.
+We call a non-negative matrix \emph{irreducible} if for all states $i,j \in V$ there exists $n$ such that $A^n(i,j)>0$.
+We call $d$ a period of the state $i$ if $A^{n+a}(i,i) > 0$ only if $n \equiv 0 \pmod d$ for some $a \in \mathbb{N}$.
+The matrix is called \emph{aperiodic} if the common period of all states is $1$.

+We next develop tools from the theory of non-negative matrices and directed graphs that will allow us to describe the long-term behavior of the symbolic chains introduced in Section 2.

 The \textit{Perron value} of an irreducible matrix $A$ is

 which is independent of the choice of $i$ and $j$ by irreducibility.
 The total number of paths from $i$ to $j$ at $n$th stage is given by

 Let